mojaray2k/state-management-app/README.md

 # state-managment-app
-The is a vanilla javascript app that has state management built in.
+The is a vanilla javascript state management library with a demo app.